gabjc/Decision-Making-Map/Sprint3.md

 **Josh Lamb** -

 **Gabriel Cortez** - Mostly finished the itinerary class to store the information needed for a created itinerary, with a map that will hold any locations that have been voted on.
+Created some basic tests for "PUT" and "GET" for itinerary, but have not been able to test yet.
 Created a simple JWT token template to be used in the future but may need to change some parts of the code in other files in the future.

 **Tony Gupta** -